-Figure 2.8 shows the measurements of Primrose's selection time.
+Figure 2.7 shows the measurements of Primrose's selection time.
 The left side shows that the selection time, for a fixed library size of eight implementations, increases with the model size.
-The right side shows that for a model with upper-bound size of five, the selection time increases linearly when the library size is increased.
+The right side shows that for a fixed model size of five, the selection time increases linearly when the library size is increased.

 The complexity of the property specifications and the number of satisfying implementations are also factors that affect the efficiency of the selection, since they determine how difficult it is for the solver to find a counterexample.
-For example, since the definition of lifo has constant complexity, the model size and library size do not affect its selection time as much as for properties with high polynomial complexity such as unique and ascending.
+For example, since the definition of life has constant complexity, the model size and library size do not affect its selection time as much as for properties with high polynomial complexity such as unique and ascending.
 None of our example containers satisfy the property descending.
 As SMT solvers are faster at finding a counterexample than exhaustively proving that no counterexample exists, the selection time for descending is faster than for ascending, despite both properties having the same algorithmic complexity.

-The selection process is always completed within 30 seconds using a model with upper-bound size of three and the full library of eight implementations.
+The selection process is always completed within 30 seconds with a model size of three and the full library of eight implementations.
 Although an increase in model size raises selection time quickly, in practice, a model with size of more than five is not required to admit counterexamples for most conceivable semantic properties that the application developer may write.
-This is based on the small scope hypothesis in Alloy (Jackson, 2012).
+This is based on the small scope hypothesis in Alloy Jackson (2012).
 We conclude that Primrose is feasible for medium-size libraries.